 The department’s primary research and classroom facilities, as well as offices for faculty and staff, are housed in Shelby Hall, which was completed in 2004.
 In Shelby and elsewhere on campus, we maintain advanced research facilities that provide students with hands-on access to a wide variety of technology and instrumentation.

 There are two options within our master’s program, both of which lead to the MS degree: the thesis option (Plan I), and the coursework option (Plan II).
-More information is provided on our master’s program page; for complete information, read our graduate handbook.
+More information is provided on our master’s program page; for complete information, read our Graduate student handbook.

 The PhD program is a research-intensive degree requiring a total of 72 credit hours and a dissertation.
-More information is available on our doctoral program page; for a complete description of the degree requirements, read our graduate handbook.
+More information is available on our doctoral program page; for a complete description of the degree requirements, read our Graduate student handbook.